AslanEminovi/AslanEminovi/README.md

 ## 🚀 About Me

-I’m a third-year Computer Engineering student who loves building web and mobile apps from scratch.
-I thrive on solving real-world challenges with clean, maintainable code and scalable architectures.
+I’m a third-year Computer Engineering student who loves building clean, scalable web platforms from scratch.
+I specialize in creating production-ready applications with intelligent systems and robust cloud infrastructure.

-- 🎮 Strategizing in CS2 for quick mental refreshers
 - 🤖 Training AI models on coding patterns and advanced math
 - ⚙️ Exploring Docker, CI/CD pipelines, and cloud deployments
 - ♟️ Enjoying tactical play in chess matches with friends